-Cow Camp Road (sometimes referred to locally as Lexam Road) is an improved gravel road located within the Baca National Wildlife Refuge and the northern
+Cow Camp Road (sometimes referred to locally as Lexam Road) is an improved gravel road located within the Baca National Wildlife Refuge and the northern portion of Great Sand Dunes National Park.
+Some alternatives in this GMP propose that segments of Cow Camp Road within the national park be designated a backcountry access zone to allow public vehicle access to a small trailhead, parking area, and in one alternative, a campground.
+Lexam Explorations, Inc. (Lexam), has a surface-use agreement permitting the company to use Cow Camp Road to exercise its subsurface mineral rights within the former Baca Ranch.
+Lexam's surface-use agreement will expire in the year 2011, unless Lexam begins producing oil, gas, or minerals on the former Baca Ranch.

-Baca Ranch.
 In that case, the surface-use agreement could be extended beyond the life of this GMP.
 The surface-use agreement contains language relieving Lexam of liability for others' use of Cow Camp Road.
 To allow acquisition of Baca Ranch by the federal government, The Nature Conservancy assumed liability for the federal government's use of the road.
 The Nature Conservancy does not wish to assume liability for public vehicle use, so such use would not be allowed until expiration of the Lexam surface-use agreement.